MrDeepWolf/apkrat/README.md

-**Disclaimer** : This software is meant for educational purposes only.
+**Warning!** : This software is meant for educational purposes only.
 I'm not responsible for any malicious use of the app.
 # ApkRAT

 Twitter Follow(https://twitter.com/Enpazturk)